AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/patches.md

 ---
 # [!DNL Patches]

-The [!DNL Site-Wide Analysis Tool's] [!DNL Patches] page displays all patches available for your Adobe Commerce store.
+The [!DNL Site-Wide Analysis Tool's] [!UICONTROL Patches] page displays all patches available for your Adobe Commerce store.
 These patches help resolve issues you might experience with Adobe Commerce.
 Refer to the [Quality Patches Tool released: new tool to self-serve quality patches](https://support.magento.com/hc/en-us/articles/360047139492) article in our [!DNL support knowledge base].

 >[!NOTE]
 >